valence-rs/valence/.github/pull_request_template.md

-## Description
+# Objective

-Describe the changes you've made.
-Link to any issues this PR fixes or addresses.
+- Describe the objective or issue this PR addresses.
+- If you're fixing a specific issue, say "Fixes #X".

+# Solution

+- Describe the solution used to achieve the objective above.